Fibonaccigirly/New-Classrooms/README.md

 The observed behavior suggests that the First Name field only accepts up to 18 characters.

-Bug Report 12: Incorrect Day Count in Message for One-Week Period
+BR 12: Incorrect Day Count in Message for One-Week Period
 Summary: When selecting two or more dates within a one-week period that includes a Saturday, the displayed message about the number of days selected is incorrect.
 Steps to Reproduce:
 1. Select two or more dates in a one-week period that includes a Saturday (e.g., Fri and Sat or Thu, Fri, and Sat).